Platform Launching Q1 2026

 • Registration with Ofgem and ADR membership

-Source: DESNZ consultation response (gov.uk)
+Source: Government response to TPI consultation (gov.uk)

 Why is Government pushing regulation now?

 "Sales issues represented 88% of complaints to the Energy Ombudsman."
+(DESNZ TPI Consultation, 2024)

 "Predatory sales tactics" and "pressure selling" are rife.